 However, we are far from figuring out yawning in general.
 We might have found the root cause, but this still doesn’t explain why, for example, it is contagious.
 Why do we yawn as soon as we see someone else doing it?
 I feel like yawning just by writing about it!

-Some researchers tend to think that it is social behavior and it’s our brain’s way of showing empathy.
-In the end, though, it is still an involuntary behavior which indicates that we need a break.
+Some researchers tend to think that it is the social behavior and it’s our brain’s way of showing empathy.
+In the end, though, it is still an involuntary behavior that indicates that we need a break.

 So next time you are driving and start yawning consider opening a window or playing some music or just stop for a short break.

 Yawning does not necessarily mean that you are tired.
 But pulling over and getting out of the car will change your surroundings and give you something else to do, which will give your brain a second to rest and refocus.